Meet the Green Economy Canada team

 Board of Directors

-Paul Bubelis is the Executive Director of the Sustainability Network which he co-founded in 1997.
-He is a also founding Director of Green Economy Canada and sits on advisory committees for Ryerson’s Certificate in Sustainability Program, Green Living Enterprises and the Ontario Nonprofit Network.
-He judges Earth Day Canada’s Hometown Heroes Award and the City of Toronto’s Green Awards.
-Prior to his work at Sustainability Network, he served as Executive Director of the Ontario Environment Network and spent 5 years at Environment Canada managing a community funding program.
+Paul Bubelis is the Executive Director of the Sustainability Network, which he co-founded in 1997.
+He is a founding Director of Green Economy Canada and sits on advisory committees for Ontario Nonprofit Network, the Masters in Conservation Leadership program at the University of Guelph and the Green Economy Bridging Program Advisory Council at Ryerson University.
+Prior to his work at Sustainability Network, he served as Executive Director of the Ontario Environment Network and spent 5 years at Environment Canada managing a province-wide funding program.
 He has also consulted to grantmakers, government and NGOs.
 Paul obtained a biology degree from the University of Guelph, attended the University of Victoria and has a MSc from the University of Toronto.

 Since 2008, Karen Clarke-Whistler has been TD’s Chief Environment Officer, responsible for developing and leading the bank’s environmental strategy, which has been key to its rise to the top of the league tables for environmental performance in the North American banking sector.
 Under Karen’s leadership, TD became the first North American-based bank to be carbon neutral.
 In 2012, she led the design and launch of TD Forests, which aims to help grow and protect North American forest habitat.
 An environmental scientist who is widely recognized as a thought leader, Karen has been named one of Canada’s Clean16 for her outstanding contribution to clean capitalism.